hujiinternetlab/MobileController/site/README.md

 ----------------------------------
 Sure you can, here's how:

-First Clone the repository, then type:
+Clone the repository, then type:

     $ npm install
     $ node app